Bust of Winston Churchill (Epstein): Casts

 The GAC has two casts.
 One was acquired at auction in 1983.
-It has been in Washington, D.C. since at least July 2001, when it was loaned to the White House for display in the Oval Office during the presidency of George W. Bush, while the White House's own cast was being restored.
+It has been in Washington, D.C. since at least July 2001, when it was loaned to the White House for display in the Oval Office during the presidency of George W. Bush, while the White House's own cast, which never furnished the Oval Office, was being restored.
 The GAC cast was returned to the British Embassy in Washington DC in 2009, after the end of Bush's term of office, and was ultimately moved to the British Ambassador's residence.
 Despite the fact that the bust was only intended to remain for the duration of Bush's presidency, its removal caused controversy among British and American conservatives, who interpreted it as an affront to the Special Relationship.
 Future Prime Minister Boris Johnson wrote in The Sun that the decision represented "the part-Kenyan president’s ancestral dislike of the British Empire,” while Mike Huckabee claimed that "he probably grew up hearing that the British were a bunch of imperialists who persecuted his grandfather."
 It was also criticized by Charles Krauthammer in an opinion-editorial for The Washington Post.
 Daniel Pfeiffer responded to these criticisms by pointing out that there were two busts and that one of them remained in Obama's private residence.

 The bust was ultimately returned to the Oval Office in January 2017 under the Trump presidency; before again being removed in 2021 as part of a re-design upon the election of Joe Biden which included busts of Rosa Parks and Cesar Chavez.
+The bust was once again returned to the Oval Office in January 2025 after Trump regained the presidency.

 The GAC's second cast of the Epstein bust was acquired at auction in 1986, and is on display at the British Embassy in Paris.
-The GAC also has two bronze busts of Churchill, and a small bronze sculpture of Churchill with his wife Clementine, all by Oscar Nemon.
+The GAC also has two other bronze busts, and a small bronze sculpture of Churchill with his wife Clementine, all cast by Oscar Nemon.